What's at Stake

 The translocation program ultimately fell short of expectations because not enough otters remained at San Nicolas Island to establish a viable population.
 Many relocated otters swam back to their waters of origin; others died from being captured or transported.
-U.S. Fish and Wildlife Service subsequently determined that enforcing the no-otter zone would hurt sea otters’ protection and recovery, and the agency decided in 2003 that allowing otters to expand to their natural, historical range south of Point Conception would be necessary to achieve recovery of the species.
+U.S. Fish and Wildlife Service subsequently determined that enforcing the no-otter zone would hurt sea otters’ protection and recovery.
+In 2013, the agency ended the “no otter zone” and translocation program in order to allow otters to expand to their natural, historical range south of Point Conception, which is necessary to achieve recovery of the species.

 The population of California sea otters before fur traders arrived is believed to have been between 14,000 and 16,000.
 But in 2012 the animals’ three-year population average was only 2,792.

 The district court dismissed the suit on procedural grounds but the fishing groups have appealed that ruling to the Ninth Circuit Court of Appeals.